kenshikento/randomtests/README.md

 Then create a galactic application programming interface (REST API) in droidspeak (Laravel/Lumen) that will handle the following:

+Code requirements:
+* Design and create a MySQL database with tables to fit all the fields and data types based on the examples above.
+* Ensure your code is tidy and well documented
+* All endpoints must return a JSON response
+* Add validation to all endpoints where applicable

 All spaceshifts allowing filtering name / class / status `
 {